open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 threads on ``node1``.

-When Open MPI applications are invoked in an environment managed by a resource manager (e.g., inside of a SLURM job), and Open MPI was built with appropriate support for that resource manager, then Open MPI will be informed of the number of slots for each node by the resource manager.
+When Open MPI applications are invoked in an environment managed by a resource manager (e.g., inside of a Slurm job), and Open MPI was built with appropriate support for that resource manager, then Open MPI will be informed of the number of slots for each node by the resource manager.
 For example: